Case report of the week: bloody tears

 Case report of the week: A rare case of primary lung cancer

-August 14, 2009 by casesnetwork
+August 14, 2009

 Journal of Medical Case Reports (JMCR) publishes original and interesting case reports that expand medical knowledge and the newly published case by Syed Raza and colleagues, “Primary pulmonary mucinous cystadenocarcinoma presenting as a complex bronchocele: a case report”, is a great article to exemplify our journal’s scope.